scikit-hep/awkward/docs-sphinx/reference/ak.forms.RecordForm.rst

 ak.forms.RecordForm
 -------------------

-The form of a :doc:`ak.layout.RecordArray`, which has :doc:`ak.types.RecordType`.
+The form of a :class:`ak.layout.RecordArray`, which has :doc:`ak.types.RecordType`.

-In addition to the properties and methods described in :doc:`ak.forms.Form`, this has the following.
+In addition to the properties and methods described in :class:`ak.forms.Form`, this has the following.

 .. py:class:: RecordForm(contents, has_identities=False, parameters=None)